vmware-tanzu/tanzu-dev-portal/content/practices/outcome-oriented-roadmap/index.md

    - It is normal to have more of a solid idea about what you will do now than what you will do in the future (>6 months) – it is possible that things that are further into the future may not need to get done.

    {{% callout %}}
-   Tip: Your roadmap should regularly be re-prioritized as you learn more (see step 9); creating a long roadmap could feel daunting for the team.
+   **Tip**: Your roadmap should regularly be re-prioritized as you learn more (see step 9); creating a long roadmap could feel daunting for the team.
    {{% /callout %}}

    ![Now, Near Term, and Future Term Outcomes](/images/practices/outcome-oriented-roadmap/now-near-future-1.png)